raj23manj/springBoot/jokesapp/README.md

     treated as values.

   * Scenario
-    * imagine if i class has only one menthod and i want to call it, i need to instantiate the class.
+    * imagine if i class has only one method and i want to call it, i need to instantiate the class.
 Instead if I could oly call or pass the method, that is where lambda's come in.

   * In Java 7